Tomorrow (Silverchair song): Parody

-Australian band Silverpram released a parody version of "Tomorrow", titled "Frogstamp", in 1995.
+Australian band Silverpram released a parody version of "Tomorrow", titled "Frogstamp", in October 1995.
 The lyrics of the parody focused on the young age of the Silverchair band members at the time, with the chorus lyrics changed to "I turn four tomorrow."
-The single peaked at #72 on the Australian ARIA singles chart.
+The single peaked at No. 72 on the Australian ARIA Singles Chart and was nominated for "Best Comedy Release" at the ARIA Music Awards of 1996.